 Endomorph workout advice

-Focus on losing weight through cardio workouts.
+Focus on losing weight through cardio and strength combo workouts.
 Interval-style routines may be your best friend.

 Ditch the long, slow treadmill workouts in favor of a 30-minute HIIT class.
 You’ll be dripping sweat and burning fat and it’s better cardio for your heart and your body than a slow, steady-state jog.